Front Page Woman: Production

 The film's working title was Women Are Born Newspapermen.
 The plots of the 1937 release Back in Circulation, allegedly based on a story by Adela Rogers St. Johns, and the 1938 Torchy Blane film Blondes at Work are very similar to Front Page Woman.

-The Warner Bros. release was one of three 1935 films co-starring Bette Davis and George Brent.
+The Warner Bros.
+Pictures release was one of three 1935 films co-starring Bette Davis and George Brent.
 The two were paired on-screen a total of thirteen times.

 This was the fourth collaboration for Davis and director Michael Curtiz.
 The two worked together a total of seven times.